zororaka00/kritisi/README.md

    Commands:
-     setkey                 Set an API key for the selected service natspec                Process NatSpec documentation for Solidity files security               Run a security audit for Solidity smart contracts help                   Display help information for available commands
+     setkey                 Set an API key for the selected service setmodel               Set the AI model for the selected service natspec                Process NatSpec documentation for Solidity files security               Run a security audit for Solidity smart contracts help                   Display help information for available commands